 What are key triggers to prompt a contract compliance audit?

-- Establishing a new agreement with a new third-party partner
+- Establishing a new agreement with a new third-party partner to ensure they are correctly interpreting the contract

 - Undergoing an acquisition, either on your business’ end or your third party’s end